codacy/docs/docs/release-notes/self-hosted/self-hosted-v8.2.0.md

 -   Fixed an issue that prevented changing code pattern configurations in a coding standard if Codacy added the code patterns only after the coding standard had been created.
 (PLUTO-37)
 -   Fixed an issue in the Codacy Analysis CLI and the cloc metrics tool that made the tools fail when running for an empty set of files.
 (IO-47)
 -   Fixed an issue that caused PMD to fail when called in some modes.
 (IO-47)
+-   Fixed a UI issue that caused the metrics displayed on the **Files** tab of pull request and commit pages to overlap the file names on smaller browser windows.
+(CY-6459)
 -   It's now possible to **Command+click** files on [pull request](https://docs.codacy.com/v8.2/repositories/pull-requests/#files-tab) and [commit](https://docs.codacy.com/v8.2/repositories/commits/#files-tab) pages to open the file details on new browser windows.
 (CY-6410)
 -   Now, all links to documentation pages on the Codacy UI navigate to the corresponding Codacy Self-hosted documentation version.
 (CY-3958)